fps/TackleboxModeling.jl/README.md

 The models which are included with the plugin have been trained on input/output pairs produced by neural amp modeller (NAM) models.
 So they are "2nd-generation models" ;) To my ears they sound quite similar on my little test snippet.
 You can find them in the examples/ folder in the respective model subdirectory (the prefix "nam_" denotes the audio files rendered by NAM. the "test_" prefix denotes the audio files rendered by the tacklebox).
 You should get playable links below if you visit the github pages version of this repository: [https://fps.github.io/TackleboxModeling.jl](https://fps.github.io/TackleboxModeling.jl).

-To reproduce these models you will have to download the corresponding .nam files.
+To reproduce these models you will have to download the corresponding .nam files from [https://tone3000.com](https://tone3000.com).
 These are their md5 hashes:

 ```bash
 e0619b10bd08354d4e1953fc1d0bc104  data/Fender Deluxe Reverb/model.nam